 If our reputation or our brands are damaged, our business and operating results may be harmed.

 Our reputation and brands are globally recognized, important to our business, and affect our ability to attract and retain our customers.
 There are numerous ways our reputation or brands could be damaged.
-We may experience scrutiny or criticism from customers, partners, employees, government entities, media, advocacy groups, and other influencers or stakeholders that disagree with, among other things, our product offering decisions or public policy positions.
+We may experience scrutiny or criticism from customers, partners, employees, government entities, media, advocacy groups, and other influencers or stakeholders that disagree with, among other things, our product offering decisions, internal policies, or public policy positions.
 Damage to our reputation or our brands may result from, among other things, new features, products, services, operational efforts, or terms of service (or changes to the same), or our decisions regarding user privacy, data practices, or information security.
 The proliferation of social media may increase and compound the likelihood, speed, magnitude, and unpredictability of negative brand events.
 If our brands or reputation are damaged, our business and operating results may be adversely impacted.

 Tech & Innovation